suyashcjoshi/suyashjoshi.github.io/_posts/2021-01-10-raspberrypi-remote-setup.md

 6. Let's activate the enviornment variable changes by executing the following command `source /etc/environment`
 7. Verify JAVA_HOME has been set as enviornment variable by priting it to the console, make sure the path is correct `echo $JAVA_HOME`

+Congratulations, you have a Raspberry Pi ready for development using Java!
+In the next post, I will go over how to using modern IDE like IntelliJ for Java development and demonstrate it's ability to execute remotely from the IDE itself.